-While there is no treatment for heartworms and they remain potentially dangerous to your pet, many cats are able to naturally fight off these invasive parasites.
-You will need to bring your feline friend into your vet for regular checkups and chest radiographs after their diagnosis though.
+While there is no treatment for heartworms and they remain potentially dangerous to your pet, many cats can naturally fight off these invasive parasites.
+You will need to bring your feline friend to your vet for regular checkups and chest radiographs after their diagnosis though.

 Hyperthyroidism is when your cat's thyroid gland is overactive, producing too much of the essential hormones it normally does.
 Normally, the hormones generated by your kitty's thyroid regulate their body's processes.
 But, when too much is produced, your cat may exhibit severe symptoms.